 I spent one month exploring the city, enjoying the top Tirana attractions, and experiencing many fun activities.
 If you’re wondering where to go, what to see, or what to do in Tirana, you’re in the right place.

-15 best things to do in Tirana, Albania
+Best Things to do in Tirana, Albania

 Tirana is one of the best places to visit in Albania, and for good reason.
 Learn more about the fun activities and experiences in Tirana in this list.
 Click on the map of Tirana below to view and zoom.

 1. Take a Walking Tour of the City